makeabilitylab/physcomp/electronics/schematics.md

 {: .fs-1 }

 ### Download and install Adafruit Fritzing library
-Adafruit maintains an [open-source repository on GitHub](https://github.com/adafruit/Fritzing-Library) of all their custom electronic parts (cool!).
+Adafruit maintains an [open-source repository on GitHub](https://github.com/adafruit/Fritzing-Library) of all their custom electronic parts for Fritzing (cool!).
 If you're using Adafruit parts in your projects, we strongly recommend downloading and installing the Adafruit Fritzing Library—just follow the [installation instructions here](https://learn.adafruit.com/using-the-adafruit-library-with-fritzing)!

 ### Using Fritzing